libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Ui is out of date, it will be updated after the new sub-agent system is finished.
 For the most current version, use the discord bot.
 Gradio Ui is just for testing purposes.**

-**Oobabooga Text-Ui just changed how their api works.
-The most up to date version that works is snapshot-2023-10-29**
+**Oobabooga Text-Ui changed how their api works.
+The most up to date version that works is snapshot-2023-11-05.
+Do not use the OpenAi Extension.**

 ------
 **Currently Working On**